Gogomoe/SUSTech_CS102A_works/README.md

 This repository contains solutions of assignments in `Introduction to Computer Programming A` of SUSTC.

-The modules with prefix "lab" are assignments of Lab class.
+The modules with prefix "assignment" are assignments of Lab class.
 With prefix "exercises" are assignments of Lecture class.

+Update after deadline, please open issues if you have any questions.

 Welcome to communicate.